 As a consequence of the parallel and decentralised enforcement of EU competition law introduced by Regulation (EC) No. 1/2003, the FCO also directly applies Article 101(1) of the TFEU.

 Intervention powers and enforcement proceedings

-The ARC grants the FCO far-reaching powers of investigation and intervention to be exercised by means of two different types of proceedings against undertakings and associations of undertakings, on the one hand, and, to a certain extent, against individuals, on the other.
-In administrative proceedings (Sections 54 to 62, ARC), the FCO can issue prohibition and commitment decisions, impose structural and behavioural remedies, issue reimbursement orders and determine the withdrawal from block exemptions and the withdrawal of benefits against undertakings and associations of undertakings.
-In administrative offence proceedings (Sections 81 to 86, ARC), the FCO can impose fines for administrative offences against undertakings, associations of undertakings and individuals.9
+The ARC grants the FCO far-reaching powers of investigation and intervention by means of two different types of proceedings against undertakings and associations of undertakings, on the one hand, and, to a certain extent, against individuals, on the other.

 Tools to detect cartels

 Since 2002, there has also been a whistle-blowing hotline to receive insider information on potential violations of the ban on cartels, in writing or by phone, from whistle-blowers who reveal their identity and relationship (business or personal) to potential violations of the ARC.
-Furthermore, the FCO implemented an electronic whistle-blowing system to enable anonymous tip-offs in 2012.
-The system is accessible from the FCO website11 and guarantees the anonymity of whistle-blowers.
+Furthermore, in 2012, the FCO implemented an electronic whistle-blowing system to enable anonymous tip-offs.
+The system is accessible from the FCO website13 and guarantees the anonymity of whistle-blowers.

 iii Cartel enforcement in practice and figures

 - classical price-fixing,16 output, territory or customer allocation, and bid rigging (hardcore cartels), including when facilitated by third parties;17